+When it comes to perennial vines, start growing Trumpet Vine.
 A perennial vine powerhouse, the Trumpet Vine is gorgeous but often considered to be an invasive plant.
-However, with regular deadheading, the Trumpet Vine can be a prominent landscaping feature without taking over your garden.
-You’ll need these trumpet vine care tips!
+However, with regular deadheading, this vine can be a prominent landscaping feature without taking over your garden.
+You’ll need these growing trumpet vine care tips when gardening!

 Water and Sun Needs: Likes areas of full sun.
 Plants should be watered once weekly.

 Average Size: 8-20 feet tall (or higher), can be 30 feet wide.

 Plant Type: Perennial vine